thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 The project is built on six pillars of type safety that work together to ensure correctness from the database to the UI.
 - **Pillar I: Generic API Types:** Universal request/response envelopes in `lib/api/api.types.ts`.
 - **Pillar II: Query Grammar:** A structured object (`QueryPayload`) for defining database queries in a type-safe manner.
-- **Pillar III: Query Config:** A security whitelist for all table, alias, and column access, centered around a single source of truth: the `aliasedTablesConfig` object.
+- **Pillar III: Query Config:** A security whitelist for all table, alias, and column access. **Evolution:** Moving from hardcoded column lists to schema-based Table Registry for Single Source of Truth.
 - **Pillar IV: Query Builder:** A server-side utility that converts the `QueryPayload` grammar into parameterized SQL.
 - **Pillar V: Data Validation & Contracts with Zod:** A new pillar ensuring runtime data integrity on the frontend.
 - **Pillar VI: Enhanced Component Type Safety:** Key generic components like the `Datagrid` have been improved for stricter type safety.